agnivo99/MCMC-Codes/README.md

   *Bayesian calibration and assessment of gas-surface interaction models and experiments in atmospheric entry plasmas*,
   Ph.D. thesis, Institut Polytechnique de Paris, 2021.
   [Thesis available on HAL](https://inria.hal.science/tel-03504757)

+The present modular implementation, including the diagnostics, plotting utilities, and benchmark examples, has been further developed and maintained by **Stochastic Hypersonics Research Group**.